mabatko/Gaming-in-AWS/README.md

 - **Storage:**
   - **Size:** ~10GB is taken by OS, so you definitely want more than that
   - **Volume type:** gp3 should be cheaper than gp2 and more performant
-  - :warning: **Delete on temination:** Select "No".
+  - :warning: **Delete on termination:** Select "No".
 This is important if you use spot instance.
 By default, when EC2 instance is terminated, root disk is deleted.
 In our case it would mean that everything is lost when you shut down your EC2.
 - **Advanced details:**
   - **Request Spot Instances:** ☑
   - **IAM instance profile:** Pick the one you created as a pre-requisite